-- Spray the inside of the crockpot with non-stick cooking spray.
+- Spray the inside of the slow cooker with non-stick cooking spray.

-- Place 1 layer of lasagna noodles on the bottom.
-You’ll have to break them up a bit to make them fit.
-That’s ok, it doesn’t have to be pretty.
+- Place a layer of lasagna noodles on top of the sauce.
+You’ll have to break them up to make an even layer.
+It’s ok to overlap the noodles.

-- Put the crockpot on low for about 6 hours.
+- Put the crockpot on high for about 3 hours.
 Let sit for a few minutes then cut and serve!

 - Ricotta Cheese- $2.50

 - Lasagna Noodles- $1

 - Spinach- $1

 You could certainly add in more veggies, I just didn’t have much else on hand.
 I also sprinkled it with a little fresh basil just before serving.
 It adds a nice pop of color!
 Shredded parmesan never hurt either.
 So many options, so little time.